KamaranL/bunsh/examples/README.md

 # [ 2024-02-01 06:27:14 ] doo-lib (v1.0.0-rc.1) => /Users/kamaranl/Git/bunsh/examples/dist/doo-lib
 ```

-Since this is a library, it won't be executable, but we can (dot) source it in other scripts, our `.bash_profile`, or even the terminal:
+Since this is a library-only bundle[^1], it won't be executable, but we can (dot) source it in other scripts, our `.bash_profile`, or even the terminal:

 ```bash
 $ . /Users/kamaranl/Git/bunsh/examples/dist/doo-lib